 Cosmetic damages, such as scratches, cracks, nicks and normal wear and tear, are not covered under the Xbox 360 Product Warranty.

 If you think that your warranty end date displayed online is incorrect, contact Xbox Support with proof of purchase.
 You’ll be asked to provide the original purchase receipt to verify the product purchase date by email.
-See the Assistance section at the bottom of this page for Xbox Support contact information.

 We provide a post-service warranty for serviced consoles.
 The length of the warranty depends on whether the service was in-warranty or out-of-warranty as follows: